cucumber/docs/content/10-minute-tutorial.md

 We will need to implement all steps to actually do something.

-1. Update your StepDefinition class file to implement the step definition.
+1. Update your `StepDefinitions.java` class to implement the step definition.

 The step can be implemented like this:
 ```java